How AI Email Actually Works

-But AI email only became truly viable with the emergence of large language models (LLMs) in the early 2020s.
+But AI email only became practical with large language models (LLMs) in the early 2020s.

 1990s-2000s: Rule-based systems.
 "If subject contains 'vacation,' send standard response."